You know when you send a package through the post office and they hand you a tracking number?

 - The sender requests a read receipt while composing the email.

-- Once the recipient opens the email, a notification is sent to the sender.
+- Once the recipient opens the email, the sender gets a notification.

 - It’s worth noting that this feature needs to be enabled by the G Suite admin, and recipients can decline to send read receipts.